lkenn012/mGSH_cancerClassifiers/README.md

 Simply entering the above command and replacing ```labeled-genes```, ```feature-data```, and possible ```other-features``` with the feature and label data of interest, meeting the aforementioned requirements, is sufficient for generating a novel classifier and predctions.

-We hope this code provides an easy implementation of our classification framework which can be used to generate hypotheses for biology!
+This code provides an easy implementation of our classification framework which can be used to generate hypotheses for biology!
 If you encounter and issues or would like to make a suggestion, please [open an issue](https://github.com/lkenn012/mGSH_cancerClassifiers/issues) so it can be addressed.